FedoraQt/adwaita-qt/README.md

 adwaita-qt
 ==========

+# Adwaita-qt project is unmaintained a no longer actively developed.

 A native style to bend Qt5/Qt6 applications to look like they belong into GNOME Shell.

 This style provides all four variants of GTK Adwaita theme: